WhythiskolaveriD/smart-europa-ce144/content/pages/index.md

   - type: hero_section
     title: Welcome to the webpage of GESS research group
     content: >
-      The **GESS group** aims at employing geodetic datasets such as from satellite gravimetry, GNSS, and altimetry in tandem with geophysical models and other hydro-meteorological observations to improve our understanding of ongoing changes in the Earth system.
-We are interested in extracting and explaining the signature of climate change in contemporary Earth observation datasets.
-We try to make our research work openly accessible either through our github page or on request.
+      Welcome to the webpage of the GESS research Group at ICWaR, IISC.
+Our group is interested in using Earth observation data for monitoring and understanding the changes in the Earth system.
+Our core expertise is in processing and using geodetic datasets, such as GRACE, GNSS and altimetry, in tandem with other Earth observation datasets/models for mapping various surface processes that related to climate change and human activities.
     actions:
       - label: Our team
         url: /about